piechartssuck/courses/content/syllabus/index.md

 ### *What if I’m a Visual/Aural/Read-write/Kinesthetic learner?*

 You’re not one or even any of those.
 There’s not one accepted study that supports one type of learning style over another.
 In fact, there aren’t even any studies that support these four classifications either.
-You learn the best using multiple approaches which is why there is both a [Readings](/readings/) and [Materials](/materials/) section.
+You learn the best using multiple approaches which is why there are both a [Readings](/readings/) and [Tasks & Deliverables](/tasks/) section.
 At one time I denoted multiple papers to support this, but many of the sources I listed were also cited in this fantastic video:

 <center>
 <iframe src="https://www.youtube.com/embed/rhgwIhB58PA" width="640" height="360" frameborder="0" allow="fullscreen" style="display: block; margin: 0 auto 1rem;">